KeyboardKit/KeyboardKit/README.md

 ## Documentation

-The [online documentation][Documentation] has more information, articles, code examples, etc.
+The [online documentation][Documentation] has more information, getting-started guides, articles, code examples, etc.

 > [!NOTE]
 > The documentation is updated for KeyboardKit 8.9.
 This also adjusts it for Xcode 16, which makes native type extension links fail to resolve for GitHub Actions, which currently uses Xcode 15.

 ## Demo App

-The demo app shows you how to customize the keyboard, show keyboard state, provide in-app settings in the main app, link to system settings, apply custom styles, etc.
+The `Demo` folder has a demo app that shows how to set up the main keyboard app, show keyboard status, provide in-app settings, link to system settings, apply custom styles, etc.

 The app has two keyboards - a `Keyboard` that uses KeyboardKit and a `KeyboardPro` that uses KeyboardKit Pro.

-Just open and run the demo app in the `Demo` folder, then enable the keyboards under System Settings.
 Note that you need to enable Full Access for some features to work, like haptic feedback.

+> [!IMPORTANT]
+> The demo isn't code signed, and can therefore not sync settings between the app and its keyboards.
+As such, the `KeyboardPro` keyboard has the same settings screens to provide in-keyboard settings.